Mouhammad-Yousuf/LambdaContainer-AAI/README.md

         docker build -t get-customer .

-Hence there is a dot . at the end of the command it referes to the local directory where your command line is at the moment so make sure you are in the working direcctory that contains the above files.
+Hence there is a **DOT** at the end of the command it refers to the local directory where your command line is at the moment so make sure you are in the working directory that contains the above files.

 image is pulled                                                                                                         ------>[FROM]